-- Download the TRITON RiskVision Installer from the Downloads tab of mywebsense.com. - The file name is WebsenseTRITON781Setup.exe. - The version is 7.8.1. - When extracted, the installation files occupy about 2 GB of disk space. - 2.
-Double-click the installer executable to launch the Websense TRITON Setup program.
+- 1. Log on to the machine with domain admin privileges. - 2.
+Download the TRITON Installer from the Downloads tab of My Account (formerly mywebsense.com). - The file name is TRITON8xxSetup.exe. - The version is 8.2.x or 8.1.x; the version must match the version installed on the appliance. - When extracted, the installation files occupy about 3 GB of disk space. - Double-click the installer executable to launch the TRITON Setup program.
 A progress dialog box is displayed as files are extracted.
-This may take a few minutes.

-3. On the Welcome screen, click Start.
+This may take several minutes - 4.
+On the Welcome screen, click Start.

-4. On the Subscription Agreement screen, select I accept this agreement and then click Next.

-On the Installation Type screen, select TRITON Unified Security Center, then mark the Web Security or RiskVision and Data Security check boxes, as shown below.
+- 5. On the Subscription Agreement screen, select I accept this agreement and then click Next. - 6.
+On the Installation Type screen, select TRITON Manager, then mark the TRITON AP-WEB or Web Filter & Security and TRITON AP-DATA check boxes.

-When you are finished, click Next.
+Click Next.

-6. On the Summary screen, click Next to continue the installation.
+- 7. Do not install Email Gateway virtual appliance. - 8.
+On the Summary screen, click Next to continue.
 The TRITON Infrastructure Setup program launches.
 Continue with the next section.